 Why so rude?

-Since I wasn’t going to change, people would always be offended by me.
+Since I wasn’t going to change, people would always be offended by my gender identity, by me.
 I needed a way to stand above that to be happy.
 I have become a stronger person after the shells of society fell off my eyes.
 I saw the light and felt peace in my heart.
-Standing above has changed me in a lot of ways and I know people sometimes think I’m cocky.
+Standing above the traditional gender stereotypes has changed me in a lot of ways and I know people sometimes think I’m cocky.
 Haha!
 Wish I was!
 Wearing the mask of a superior person is more of a boost for my mood than feeling inferior.
 And my mood means a lot to me.
 I want to be happy.
 I’ve had enough of feeling like the lesser person.

 How does that help you?

-Back to the gender stigma on more time!
+Back to the gender identity stigma one more time!
 I just wanted to leave you with this thought.
-Is our gender division still current and useful in our society today?
-It’s not that gender is outdated or things have drastically changed.
-People who are gender non-compliant have always been here and they are here to stay, no matter how badly some people are disgusted by it.
+Is our gender identity still current and useful in our society today?
+It’s not that gender definition is outdated or things have drastically changed.
+People who are gender nonconforming and androgynous people have always been here and they are here to stay, no matter how badly some people are disgusted by it.
 Maybe we’re are disgusted by the haters as well.
 I just believe that every person is as human as the next and everyone has the right to live the life they want, without being judged all day.
 Live and let live is not a difficult goal to achieve.
 Everyone is allowed an opinion.
 You can think whatever you want, just don’t act like an asshole!